Higuchi-KU Endowment Research Achievement Awards

 • The awards committee reviews applications for the Higuchi-KU Endowment Research Achievement Awards and provides a list of eligible candidates along with comments on their candidacy to the Vice Chancellor for Research, who ultimately chooses award recipients.

-To update materials for a candidate who was nominated in the past three years, please contact higuchiawards@ku.edu.
+Nominees are eligible to receive the award for 3 years.
+To update materials for a candidate who was nominated in the past 2 years, please contact internalresawards@ku.edu.

-• In order to remain active during the second and third years of eligibility, nominators must annually provide an updated candidate CV and a letter outlining the candidate’s additional noteworthy scholarly accomplishments over the past year.
+• In order to remain active during the second or third years of eligibility, nominators must provide an updated candidate CV and a letter outlining the candidate’s additional noteworthy scholarly accomplishments over the past year.
 These materials must be received by the annual nomination deadline.

 Previous award winners